Board of Directors

 Sonie Mervis, Treasurer

-LuAnn has been employed as an Engineering and Construction Coordinator at Windstream for 42 years.
-She has been a member of the Board for 8 years.
-LuAnn states, "The Progressive Workshop is a great place for our clients to grow socially and intellectually as they reach their goals and become active members in the community.
-It gives me the opportunity to provide support to the staff in helping the clients learn new skills so that they can find jobs in the community and spread their wings".
+Ms. LuAnn Frerotte joined the PWAC Board of Directors in 2010 and currently serves on the Activity Fundraising Committee.
+Ms. Frerotte retired from Windstream after 43 years as an Engineering-Construction Analyst.
+Ms. Frerotte also volunteers her time for Relay for Life, serving on the Banking Committee.
+In her free time, Ms. Frerotte enjoys crafting and gardening.
+Ms. Frerotte believes, "The Progressive Workshop is a great place for our clients to grow socially and intellectually as they reach their goals and become active members in the community.
+It gives me the opportunity to provide support to the staff in helping the clients learn new skills so that they can find jobs in the community and spread their wings."